WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-adlsg2_lm.md

 4. Click **Apply Configuration** and wait for this to complete.

-## Replication
+## Migration

-Follow the steps below to demonstrate live replication of HCFS data and Hive metadata from the HDP sandbox to the Azure Databricks cluster.
+Follow the steps below to demonstrate migration of HCFS data from the HDP sandbox to the ADLS Gen2 container.

 ### Create replication rule